microsoft/azure_arc/azure_arc_servers_jumpstart/docs/arc_updateManagement.md

     ![](../img/updateManagement/06.png)

-# Confirm that the Update Management solution is deployed on your Azure Arc enabled server.
+## Confirm that the Update Management solution is deployed on your Azure Arc enabled server

 * Click on the Solutions blade of the Log Analytics workspace and then click the Updates solution from the list to check the progress of the Update Management assessment.